376 – Amount for a severe and prolonged impairment in mental or physical functions

 Reduction of the amount for a severe and prolonged impairment in mental or physical functions

-The impairment amount must be reduced if a person received, with regard to you, the supplement for handicapped children (included in the family allowance from Retraite Québec).
+The impairment amount is reduced if, at some point in 2023, a person received, with regard to you, the supplement for handicapped children (included in the family allowance from Retraite Québec).
 To determine the amount to which you are entitled, use the work chart below.

 - The result is the amount for a severe or prolonged impairment in mental or physical functions.
 Enter it on line 376 of your return.